What Makes Tenerife So Terrible?

 Yet how are you meant to show off that chunky knitwear and stunning anorak in those sorts of temperatures?
 What about that lovely muddy green fleece you picked out especially or the funky yellow galoshes to finish off the look?

 All I’m saying is that for the truly fashion conscious, Tenerife is a nightmare.

 2.The Problem With The Stars

 Maybe you don’t know this, but due to Tenerife being placed between the Atlantic and the Sahara it’s become something of a hotspot for stargazers.
 Its lack of light pollution coupled with its great location means you get an amazing view of the sky to such an extent that it’s noted for being a Starlight Tourist Destination.
 There’re even tours and star parties that you can attend, or you can simply take yourself off for a star-gaze under your own steam.

 I know what you’re thinking; why’s this a bad thing?

 Well, you might not have realised it but star-gazing time is also daydreaming time and thus it’s usually the exact moment where you start to entertain all those stupid notions that you curse yourself for later.

 For example, buying a juicer.
-Sounds lovely while you’re there ogling the stars, not quite so much when you’re trying to rid the impossible to clean the machine of apple fibre.
+Sounds lovely while you’re there ogling the stars, not quite so much when you’re trying to rid the impossible-to-clean machine of apple fibre.